Blow Hole and Tasman Arch

 The Blow Hole and Tasman Arch in the Tasman National Park are currently open to all visitors and operating in line with Government health advice.
 For park opening times and the latest information, please visit the Tasmania Parks and Wildlife Service website. www.parks.tas.gov.au/explore-our-parks/tasman-national-park

-The Blow hole and Tasman Arch are just two of several unusual geological formations found in the Tasman National Park, a place of rugged beauty and natural diversity with some of the most stunning coastal scenery anywhere in Australia.
+The Blow Hole and Tasman Arch are just two of many unusual geological formations found in the Tasman National Park, a place of rugged beauty with some of the most stunning coastal scenery found anywhere in Australia.

-Formations like the Tasman Arch, the Blow hole, the Devils Kitchen, the Tessellated Pavement, Remarkable Cave and Waterfall Bay can all be reached by car, but by far the best views of the rugged coastline are from the park's many bushwalks.
+You can reach the formations like the Tasman Arch, the Blow Hole, the Devils Kitchen, the Tessellated Pavement, Remarkable Cave and Waterfall Bay by car, but by far the best views of the rugged coastline are from the park's many bushwalks.

 The park is also the home to the famous Port Arthur Historic Site, Australia's most evocative and intact convict penal settlement.

-The Tasman National Park is a one and a half hours drive from Hobart.
+The Tasman National Park is a 1.5-hr drive from Hobart.